Visiting the Louvre Museum in Paris

 What to see in the Louvre Museum

-Some of the other notable art works showcased were the bust of Marcus Vipsanius Agrippa, another detailed sculpture of a man; the headless but emotional sculpture of the Winged Victory of Samothrace; and the painting “The Arcadian Shepherds” by Nicolas Poussin.
+Some of the other notable artworks showcased were the bust of Marcus Vipsanius Agrippa, another detailed sculpture of a man; the headless but emotional sculpture of the Winged Victory of Samothrace; and the painting “The Arcadian Shepherds” by Nicolas Poussin.
 Each hall had its own art category.

 When to visit the Louvre Museum

 The doors of the Louvre are open every day from 9 AM to 6 PM, except on Tuesdays, when it is completely closed.
-On Wednesday to Friday, the museum is open until 9:45 PM.
+From Wednesday to Friday, the museum is open until 9:45 PM.

-Visiting the museum and appreciating the art works that have seen thousands of years pass is an activity that does not know anytime.
-Staring into a painting, or at each carved detail of a marble statue will draw you in at any time of the day.
+Visiting the museum and appreciating the artworks that have seen thousands of years pass is an activity that does not know anytime.
+Staring into a painting or at each carved detail of a marble statue will draw you in at any time of the day.

 Why visit the Louvre Museum

 Although it’s not your typical tourist destination, the Louvre enchants guests with its magnificent displays.
-Aside from permanent art galleries, there is also The Tuileries garden, the Tactile Gallery, and different art galleries to marvel at.
+Aside from permanent art galleries, there is also The Tuileries garden, the Tactile Gallery, and different art galleries to marveling at.

-There are many amenities in the museum like a parking lot, payphones, and downloadable information maps, so there is no need to be intimidated by the size of the building.
+There are many amenities in the museum, like a parking lot, payphones, and downloadable information maps, so there is no need to be intimidated by the size of the building.